rene78/BitcoinMythBusters/README.md

 # What it is

-Are you tired of refuting the same criticism about Bitcoin in forums and in real life? *BTC Mythbusters* will help you to give the right answers.
+Are you tired of refuting the same criticism about Bitcoin in forums and in real life? *BTC Mythbusters* will help you to give conclusive answers.

 # Support